davidrihtarsic/Experiental_Learning_of_Robotics/Learning_Activities/pdf/Experiential_Learning_of_Robotics.md

 **Linear actuators**: These are motors that produce linear motion, rather than rotary motion.
 They are commonly used to move mechanisms or lift loads.
 To control a linear actuator with an Arduino, you will need a motor driver, such as an H-bridge, and you can use the analogWrite function to control the speed and direction of the actuator.

 ---
-grand_parent: Book
+grand_parent: Basic Robotics
-parent: Motors
+parent: ACTUATORS
 title: DC Motor
 nav_order: 4
 ---

 ## DC motor

 ---
-grand_parent: Book
+grand_parent: Basic Robotics
-parent: Motors
+parent: ACTUATORS
 title: PWM Control
 nav_order: 4
 ---